vicflora/vicflora-content/pages/acacia.md

 ---
-layout: page-toc
 category: Multi-access keys
 title: Multi-access key to the Acacia of Victoria
-permalink: /keys/acacia
 ---

 ## Introduction

 The multi-access key to the _Acacia_ of Victoria is a key to all 146 taxa that are known to occur in Victoria, both native and introduced, based on the Australia-wide WATTLE key v.
 2.1 (Maslin, B.R, coordinator, 2018).
-It contains 59 characters to help distinguish taxa from each other with, including place of occurrence, growth form, and several morphological features both vegetative and reproductive.
-It differs from the dichotomous keys provided in VicFlora by giving the user the flexibility to choose from one of the 59 characters provided rather than the user having to commit to investigate the particular features being questioned in the dichotomous keys.
+It contains 59 characters to help distinguish taxa from each other with, including place of occurrence, growth form, and several morphological features both vegetative and reproductive.<!--more--> It differs from the dichotomous keys provided in VicFlora by giving the user the flexibility to choose from one of the 59 characters provided rather than the user having to commit to investigate the particular features being questioned in the dichotomous keys.
 This has the benefit of:

 1. avoiding having to answer questions relating to a feature that may not be present in the sample when being identified,